bitsofcotton/p1/README.md

 # How to use (command line):
     ./p1 <status>? < data.txt
+    # 0 >  status for return to range average.
     # 0 == status for return to average.
     # 1 == status for copycat one step before.
     # 1 <  status for P1I prediction.